-UAA founded in 2012 is a 501© (3), non-profit community-based organization located in Sacramento, California.
+UAA founded in 2012 is a 501© (3), non-profit community-based organization located in Oak Park, Sacramento, California.
 UAA strategically coordinates and aligns resources of an entire community together to increase the educational success for all students in the Promise Zone, Sacramento’s federally designated high-poverty areas.

 Urban Advocates & Achievers (UAA), mission is to provide students and families with a holistic and personalized approach that empowers and uplifts both the student and their family in their pursuit of academic achievement, excellence, educational equity, and economic sustainability for an improved quality of life.